fulviort/FC-Tool/Readme.txt

 My first software created, for the moment it is mostly a calculation tool.

 It contains a simple GUI with several simplified calculations that any accountant uses for annual and monthly tasks.

 The program is in spanish because it was created for the company that i currently work on, it is being used by people that speak very little english.

-As i continue learning, In the future i plan to improve it, adding some features that i have in mind but i still lack the knowledge to apply them in code.
+As i continue learning, In the future i plan to improve it, adding some features that i have in mind.

+This project is licensed under MIT License, for more details [License](./license.txt)

 Thanks for reading this, hope you have a nice day :)

-Cheers.